bpires/handbook/react/index.md

 React gives us this interface for one reason: **it's easier to build UI interfaces using JSX**.

-Once you'll get more familiar with it, of course.
+Once you get more familiar with it, of course.

 In the next section we'll talk about how JSX lets you easily compose a UI, then we'll look at the differences with "normal HTML" that you need to know.